-The Temple of Lord Baijnath is situated in Bihar.
-On the rail route from Patna to Kolkata is a place called Keeul.
+The Temple of Lord Baijnath is situated in Jharkhand On the rail route from Patna to Kolkata is a place called Keeul.
 About 100 kms south-east of this place is Devghar - where this ancient Temple is situated.

 Bhimashankar Jyotirlinga is situated in the north of Pune, It is from here that the Bhima River flows.
 It is believed that Lord Shiva was pleased by the devotion of a king named Bhimak of the sun Dynasty and is called the Jyotirlinga in the place.

 The Jyotirlinga named Grishneshwar, Ghurmeshwar or Ghushmeshwar is situated in a village called Verul which is 20 km away from Daulatabad and approximately 100 kms from Manmad station just adjacent to the famous Ellora Caves.

 Mahakaleshwar is one of the 12 Jyotirlingas Temples in India, the lingam at the Mahakal is believed to be swayambhu (born of itself), deriving currents of power (Shakti) from within itself as against the other images and lingams which are ritually established and invested with mantra-shakti.

 The temple of Lord Mallikarjuna is situated in the state of Andhra Pradesh.
 The temple is situated in the town of Srisailam on the banks of River Patalganga Krishna.
 Srisailam mountain is looked upon reverentially as the Kailash of South.